justinnhli/graphchem/README.md

 # GraphChem

-GraphChem finds all possible synthesis pathways for a product given takes a set of reactions and a set of initial reactants.
+GraphChem finds all possible synthesis pathways for a product given a set of reactions and a set of initial reactants.

 ## Running